 Princes Street is probably the busiest and most popular shopping street in the whole city.
 The street features many recognizable international and national brands, including high street stores, as well as some local Scottish shops.
 From here you can also enjoy lovely views of the castle!

 If you are looking for designer luxury and impressive shop windows, then this is where you will find it.
-George Street is the shopping street that oozes glamor and style.
+George Street is the shopping street that oozes glamour and style.
 Shop high-end designer brands and luxury stores, as well as lavish department stores all year round.

 Edinburgh is a top destination for dining.
 Not only can you find the well-established hearty Scottish fare on the menu at local pubs and restaurants, but you can also find fine dining in beautiful establishments that wouldn't be out of place in continental Europe.
 The city is a hub for cuisine whether you want goods that are thoroughly upmarket or more everyday and common.